Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 A $600 apartment view in my city…

-Want to know what that condo price of $1.3 million will get you in Mexico instead?
+Want to know what $1.2 million will get you in Mexico instead?
 How about a 5-bedroom house on the ocean with a view like this?

 oceanfront house in Zihuatanejo